n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

 # Creating a Node

-It is quite easy to create your own nodes in n8n.
-Mainly three things have to be defined:
+To create your own nodes in n8n, mainly three things have to be defined:

  1. Generic information like name, description, image/icon
  1. The parameters to display via which the user can interact with it